Ericdmch/ICD12-Assistive-Device/README.md

 ---

 ## Project Overview
-This repository documents the iterative design process for creating an **assistive device** as part of the [Course Name] final project.
+This repository documents the iterative design process for creating an **assistive device** as part of the ICD 12 final project.
 The project follows a structured timeline with phases including research, ideation, prototyping, testing, and final presentation.

 **Objective:** Design and build a functional assistive device using recycled materials, laser cutting, 3D printing, and other available tools while adhering to the iterative design cycle.